interledger/open-payments/README.md

 These are being widely adopted by the financial services industry, especially by groups developing Open Banking APIs suggesting this is a safe technology bet.

-## Invoices and Mandates (Agreements)
+## Sessions, Invoices and Mandates (Agreements)

 Building on the excellent work by Sabine Bertram on Pull Payments using SPSP we have split the concept of **Agreements** into **Invoices** and **Mandates** and made them an integral part of all OPay interactions.

+To support the streaming nature of Interledger payments and especially the Web Monetization use case, we define **Sessions** which are ephemeral sub-accounts that are created to track incoming payments that are not linked to an issued **Invoice**.

 Payments are a highly regulated ecosystem.
 While ILP provides for incredible new levels of interoperability and scalability participants in the ecosystem are still subject to regulations that vary depending on what they do.

-**Invoices** codify a proposed payment from a sender to a receiver. **Mandates** codify the agreement by a sender to allow one or more future payments to a receiver (initiated by the receiver).
+**Invoices** and **Sessions** codify a proposed payment from a sender to a receiver. **Mandates** codify the agreement by a sender to allow one or more future payments to a receiver (initiated by the receiver).
 With OPay, payments are only made following the creation of an **Agreement**.

-**Invoices** are distinct from authorizations because in some cases an **Invoice** doesn't require explicit authorization, such as when a sender is sending micro-payments to a receiver for Web Monetization.
-(In this case the creation of the **Invoice** is somewhat analogous to using SPSP to setup a payment).
+**Invoices** and **Sessions** are distinct from authorizations because in some cases they don't require explicit authorization, such as when a sender is sending micro-payments to a receiver for Web Monetization.
+(In this case the creation of the **Session** is somewhat analogous to using SPSP to setup a payment).

-In all cases, the initiator of a payment will create either an **Invoice** or **Mandate** at the wallet of the other party and then, if necessary, request authorization to execute the payment described by the **Agreement**.
+In all cases, the initiator of a payment will create either a **Session**, **Invoice** or **Mandate** at the wallet of the other party and then, if necessary, request authorization to execute the payment described by the **Agreement**.

 **Agreements** are resources on the Web under the same origin as the user's account provider (wallet).
 They are serialized as JSON and can be managed